 Scottish poet.
 Son of Alexander Home and Christian Hay.
 Married (1770) to Mary Home.
 Graduated from the University of Edinburgh in 1742.
 Licensed by the Presbytery of Edinburgh (1745).
 Minister of the parish of Athelstaneford, Haddingtonshire (1746-1757).
 His tragedy Douglas was first produced in Edinburgh in 1756, and in 1757 at Drury Lane, starring Peg Woffington.
 In 1758 he was appointed Private Secretary to then secretary of state Lord Bute, a position which he kept until 1763 when Lord Bute was ousted as PM.
 In 1802 was published his History of the Rebellion of 1745.
 Member of The Poker Club.

 Boswell met with Home at Lord Eglinton's on April 10, 1763, describing him as "forward and priggish, but clever".
 They knew each other beforehand (from the Select Society in Edinburgh?).
-On April 22, 1763 (also at the Lord's) they discussed war.
+On April 22, 1763 (also at the Lord's) they discussed the subject of war.

-It is sometimes possible to find copies of The History of the Rebellion of 1745 and Douglas, A Tragedy via online used bookstores.
-The description of the first performance of Douglas is taken from Schmitz' 1948 biography of Rev. Hugh Blair.
+It is sometimes possible to find copies of The History of the Rebellion of 1745 and Douglas, A Tragedy via AbeBooks.
+The description of the first performance of Douglas is taken from Robert M. Schmitz' 1948 biography of Rev. Hugh Blair.